Do you get calls from someone who impersonates a bank employee?

 - Do not ask for help from an unknown person, rely on your banker

-You can make your transaction safe if you only rely on trusted sites.
+You can make your transaction safe if you rely only on trusted sites.

 For online purchases, amazon, myntra, and flipkart are reliable e-commerce sites.